dgplug/newsletter/issues/0006/issue_0006.md

 ## Why do we blog?

-Blogging is a versatile term and it's is a key topic during the dgplug Summertraining.
-We consider blogging a very important channel especially (though not exclusively) for programmers and engeneers.
+Blogging is a versatile term and it’s a key topic during the dgplug Summertraining.
+We count blogging amongst the very important skills for programmers and engineers.
 Now why is that?

 ### Blogging is documentation
-We may be software developers, engeneers or freedom activists - we all write code and hack on things to make our life easier.
-Documentation is the key to make the effort we put into our projects available for other people - or even for ourselves after taking a look at the project after a long time.
-To make our chain of thoughts comprehensible and to make the path we took and decisions we considered obvious, we need to write them down.
+We may be software developers, engineers or freedom activists - but we all write code and hack on things to make our lives easier.
+Documentation is *the* key to make the effort we put into our projects, available for other people - or even ourselves when we return to our projects after a long time.
+To make our chain of thoughts comprehensible and to make the path we took, and decisions we considered, obvious, we need to write them down.

-There are many projects out there that have brilliant programmers and produce excellent software but lack in documentation and translation and in volunteers to do exactly that.
+There are many projects out there that have brilliant programmers and produce excellent software but lack good documentation and translation (and good volunteers to do exactly that.)
 It is a time consuming task and a sought-after skill.
-Blogging or documentation of the own progress on any problem is a valuable contribution to the FOSS community.
+Blogging or documentation of progress on any problem is a valuable contribution to the FOSS community.

-There are no limits, a blog post can as well have the quality of a scientific report or paper.
+There are no limits, a blog post could range from a stream of consciousness rant to a page that has the quality of a scientific report or paper.

 ### Blogging can be personal
 Writing a blog post does not necessarily mean writing about tech stuff.
-Just the way it can be a relieve to talk to a friend about your feelings, it can be liberating to write things down and off your chest.
-You can share situations, impressions and opinions and help people that search the web for these topics with your experience.
-Nevertheless act with caution when giving information about your private life or other people, respect your end everyone else's privacy.
+Just the way it can be a relief to talk to a friend about your feelings, it can be liberating to write things down and get it off your chest.
+You could share situations, impressions and opinions and help people that search the web for these topics with your experience.

+It goes without saying that you need to act with caution when giving information about your private life or other people.
+Respect privacy; yours as well as everybody else’s.

 ### Blogging can be art
-Writing is a skill that can be trained to a high profession.
+Writing is a skill that can be practiced to a high art.
 A well written blog post is a good read, regardless of which topic it is about.
 As with every skill, practice makes perfect.

 Jason Braganza did the dgplug [read the docs][link:on_blogging] section on blogging with detailed deliberation and guidance on the whys and hows of blogging.
 Some additional resources can be found here: